 What is the Value of These Types of Emotional Injury Cases?

 The value ranges from the pennies to millions.
 There is probably not an area of case evaluation that has more of a mercurial “it depends” factor than with this intangible injury.
 Sometimes, emotional injuries are the bulk of a personal injury claim.
 In other cases, the value is almost zero.
-The key is how much suffering has been endured, would a reasonable person similarly situated endure that suffering, and whether the plaintiff’s attorney and the victim are able to adequately convey it to a jury.
+The key is how much suffering has been endured, would a reasonable person similarly situated endure that suffering, and whether the plaintiff’s attorney and the victim can adequately convey it to a jury.

 - Sex abuse victim claims in Maryland